Learn about the basics of Schema Markup and how to build a Schema Markup strategy for your website.

-- The course starts with the basics on why you need to know about structured data, schema.org, the Google features that rely on it.
-It then introduces the student to the schema.org vocabulary, its history, where to get more information on it, and common tools.
+The course starts with the basics of why you need to know about structured data, schema.org, and the Google features that rely on it.
+It then introduces the student to the schema.org vocabulary, its history, where to get more information on it and common tools.
+You’ll also learn about knowledge graphs, linking entities and the importance of semantic markup.

 - Understand the Schema.org vocabulary

 - Understand the Google features that leverage semantic markup

-- Be able to create a schema markup strategy for a websites
+- Be able to create a schema markup strategy for a website

 - Test and measure the results